Midway in our understanding

 At one point, it is estimated that 100 islands were claimed by the U.S.A. as their property.
 All in the name of a temporary crisis about sufficient bird poop.
 Alternative fertilizer made from ammonia eliminated the need for guano to be harvested and shipped all over the world, but the Seward imperial era of America lives on with U.S.A. ownership of Midway and other islands.

-We are likely making decisions today, in response to the pandemic, that will create government policy lasting over a hundred years.
+We are likely making decisions today, in response to the pandemic, that will create government policy lasting over 100 years.
 Are they the right policies?